manorrock/assistant/ROADMAP.md

 - [ ] Add a /plan execute command to execute a given plan
 - [ ] Add command category system for organizing and grouping related commands
 - [ ] Add a Spring Boot application to expose the Assistant as an MCP server
-- [ ] Refactor to use the sync chat method instead of doing it asynchronously
 - [ ] Add WebSearchTool (DuckDuckGo)
 - [ ] Add a DatabaseTool to connect to a database and execute SQL commands
 - [ ] Add a Bing search tool (WebSearchTool)